mStybowski/netguru-recruitment-task/auth-service/README.md

 ## Example request

 To authorize user call the auth service using for example `curl`.
-We assume that the auth service is running of the default port `3000`.
+I assume that the auth service is running of the default port `3000`.

 Request